metrorailings/OwlBlog/content/posts/2022-circa-millions-week-10-picks.md

 ***

 Cleveland is slightly overrated as they're returning from a bye week after having stomped out the Bengals in a primetime contest.
 The reality is that Cincinnati seems to harbor an inferiority complex against the Browns, so that game needs to be interpreted more as a fluke when evaluating Cleveland's real potential.
+If you look back a few weeks before that Cincinnati game, these Browns haven't really impressed.
+In fact, they were on a four-game losing skid.
+It's worth noting three of those losses came against teams that beat the last year as well - Cleveland hasn't really changed face much at all this year.

+The Dolphins, on the other hand...those fish have a swagger to them.
+Maybe I'm overreacting a little here, but Miami arguably has one of the best offenses in the league - no other offense has seen as much success as Miami's on an EPA basis.
+No other team boasts a receiving corps as flashy or as frightening as Miami's.
+Opposing defenses have yet to really adjust to all the play-action passing concepts Mike McDaniel has loaded into his playbook.